-- ➤ 1.Students will be greeted at the door by the teacher/tutor and welcomed to the lesson. - > 2.
-Students will be asked to line up/enter the classroom in silence. - > 3.
-Students will unpack quickly and place equipment on their desk. - ➤ 4.
-All students will open their diary on the Merit page and leave on their desk. - > 5.
-Students will promptly begin the silent starter and complete it. - ➤ 6.
-Students will clearly respond to the register saying, 'yes miss' or 'yes sir'. - > 7.
-Students will be expected to listen attentively when either the teacher or another student is talking and will not 'fiddle' with equipment/stationery. - > 8.
-If students do not understand the instructions for a task, they should ask the teacher for assistance and extra guidance. - > 9.
-All tasks including homework should be completed to the best of their ability. - > 10.
-At the end of the lesson students will be asked to stand behind their places in silence with their shirts tucked in, they will be dismissed by the teacher row by row and should move quickly to their next lesson so that it can begin promptly.
+- ▶ I.Students will be greeted at the door by the teacher/tutor and welcomed to the lesson - > 2.
+Students will be asked to line up/enter the classroom in silence.
+Registration periods will begin with a silent equipment check - > 3.
+Students will unpack quickly and place equipment on their desk (bags should be placed on the floor/in bag storage area) - > 4.
+All students will open their diary on the Merit page and leave on their desk - 5.
+Students will promptly begin the silent starter and complete it - > 6.
+Students will clearly respond to the register saying, 'yes miss' or 'yes sir' - 7.
+Students will be expected to sit upright and listen attentively when either the teacher or another student is talking and will not 'fiddle' with equipment/stationery - 8.
+If students do not understand the instructions for a task, they should ask the teacher for assistance and extra guidance.
+Students should put their hand up and wait to be asked a question - > 9.
+All tasks including homework should be completed to the best of their ability - I0.
+At the end of the lesson students will be asked to stand behind their places in silence with their shirts tucked in, they will be dismissed by the teacher row by row and should move quickly to their next lesson so that it can begin promptly